Avon, Alabama

 Avon is a town in Houston County, Alabama, United States.
 It incorporated in January 1957.
 It is part of the Dothan, Alabama Metropolitan Statistical Area.
-As of the 2010 census, the population of the town was 543, its highest to date, up from 466 in 2000.
+As of the 2020 census, Avon had a population of 465.

 Geography

-Avon is located near the geographic center of Houston County at (31.189409, -85.279156).
+Avon is located near the geographic center of Houston County.
 It is bordered to the northwest by Cowarts, and the town limits of Ashford are 0.3 mi to the east.
 U.S. Route 84 passes through Avon, leading west 7 mi to the center of Dothan and southeast 14 mi to the Georgia state line at the Chattahoochee River.
 Bainbridge, Georgia, is 48 mi southeast of Avon.

 According to the U.S. Census Bureau, the town has a total area of 6.9 km2, of which 0.05 sqkm, or 0.78%, are water.